bcgov/NotifyBC/docs/docs/api/subscription.md

   2. for user request,

   - if request is authenticated, the _userId_ of the subscription is checked against current request user, if not match, request is rejected
-  - if request is anonymous, and server is configured to require unsubscription code, the input unsubscription code is matched againts the _unsubscriptionCode_ field.
+  - if request is anonymous, and server is configured to require unsubscription code, the input unsubscription code is matched against the _unsubscriptionCode_ field.
 Request is rejected if not match.
 In addition, if input parameter _userChannelId_ is populated but doesn't match, request is rejected

   3. if the subscription state is not _confirmed_, request is rejected
-  4. if _additionalServices_ is populated, database is queried to retrive the _serviceName_ and _id_ fields of the additional subscriptions
+  4. if _additionalServices_ is populated, database is queried to retrieve the _serviceName_ and _id_ fields of the additional subscriptions
   5. the field _state_ is set to _deleted_ for the subscription identified by _id_ as well as additional subscriptions retrieved in previous step
   6. if _additionalServices_ is not empty, the service names and ids of the additional subscriptions are added to field _unsubscribedAdditionalServices_ of the subscription identified by _id_ to allow bulk undo unsubscription later on
   7. for anonymous unsubscription, an acknowledgement notification is sent to user if configured so